SauzeauYannis/OOP-Project/README.txt

 - The game is entirely on command line

-- You have several orders, each of which has its own specificities
+- You have several orders, each has its own specificities

 - To display the commands type "help" and follow the instructions.